 Push back P. acnes

 Hormone imbalance weakens the immune system and makes the body less able to deal with infection.
 Certain bacteria cause acne to grow rapidly in the oils produced by the skin and flourish in the context of a suppressed immune system.
 P. acnes, referenced earlier, is the name of the particular bacteria involved in acne.
 In severe inflammatory acne, this bacteria triggers oxidation and the free radicals that feed inflammation.
 Antibiotics are frequently prescribed to get rid of the bacteria, but there are herbal supplements with similar antibacterial effects.
-In a study published in Food Chemistry in 2010, yerba mate and du zhong inhibited the growth of P. acnes and decreased inflammation in the skin.

 The role of inflammation